dakk/lavorare-opensource/README.md

 * [OpenSSL](http://openssl.com/what.html)

 ##SaaS
 *SaaS è l'acronimo di [Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).
-In questo modello, il codice principale è opensource, ma puoi offrire servizi aggiuntivi a pagamento che permettono ad altre persone di utilizzare il tuo progetto con facilità.
+In questo modello, il codice principale è open-source, ma puoi offrire servizi aggiuntivi a pagamento che permettono ad altre persone di utilizzare il tuo progetto con facilità.
 Un esempio di servizio a pagamento potrebbe essere far pagare per l'hosting.*

 ####Vantaggi
 * Can build community around open project and make money off of services for hosting
-* Allows open source project to focus on users and as needs grow to help enterprises adopt the project
+* Allows open-source project to focus on users and as needs grow to help enterprises adopt the project
 * Can scale by number of users

 ####Svantaggi